Posandu/posandu/README.md

 ## I use

-- VS Code, Sublime and Vim as the text editor
+- VS Code, Sublime, and Vim as the text editor
 - Windows / Ubuntu as the operating system
 - GitHub for hosting code
 - WordPress for blogging (https://www.tronic247.com/)